slhck/SubjectivePlayer/docs/user-guide/running-tests.md

 This will copy all log files to your local `SubjectiveLogs/` directory.

-See [Output Format](output-format.md) for details on the CSV file structure.
+See [Output Format](output-format.md) for details on the CSV file structures.